paulpatrickk/app-dev/README.md

 ```

 ## Contact
-For more info, contact: yourname@sti.edu.ph
+For more info, contact: balbalosa.370491@stamaria.sti.edu.ph